-West of Sconser, around a 10 minute drive from the ferry terminal is the Sligachan Hotel.
-Around this area is the only areas on the island that we could find mobile phone signal.
+West of Sconser, around a 10-minute drive from the ferry terminal is the Sligachan Hotel.
+Around this area is the only areas on the island that we could find a mobile phone signal.
 If you are looking for a night away from your gas stove and tent, check out Seumas’ Bar by the hotel.
-Delicious, reasonably priced food, dog friendly and a good chilled atmosphere, this is the perfect stop after a day of exploring.
+Delicious, reasonably priced food, dog-friendly and a good chilled atmosphere, this is the perfect stop after a day of exploring.

 This article may contain affiliate links that provide us with a small income.
 For more information read our Affiliate page.